It looks like HP won't be ditching Windows 11 for gaming handhelds after all - but it wants to work with Microsoft to make it better

-- HP says it's now considering making a handheld gaming PC thanks to Valve's SteamOS
+- HP says it could be open to a SteamOS-powered handheld gaming PC

 - SteamOS will soon be available on other handhelds like the Lenovo Legion Go S

-Sales of handheld gaming PCs continue to grow year by year, with a steady stream of new releases from Lenovo, Asus, and MSI, but one PC manufacturer has been missing in action - and the reason why may not come as a huge surprise.
+Sales of handheld gaming PCs continue to grow year by year, with a steady stream of new releases from Lenovo, Asus, and MSI, but one PC manufacturer has been missing in action.

-As reported by Notebookcheck (via an interview with XDA), HP is now considering making a handheld gaming PC powered by Valve's SteamOS, as its Senior Vice President and Division President of Gaming Solutions, Josephine Tan, confirmed.
-And if you were wondering why it took so long, it's because of Microsoft's Windows 11 operating system.
+As reported by Notebookcheck (via an interview with XDA), HP could be open to making a handheld gaming PC powered by Valve's SteamOS or an improved version of Windows 11, as its Senior Vice President and Division President of Gaming Solutions, Josephine Tan, confirmed.

-Tan suggested that she has struggled with using Windows 11 and further hinted at the operating system's lack of simplicity, especially for handheld owners when resuming games—a feature that devices like the Nintendo Switch and Steam Deck take advantage of.
-This meant there were no plans from HP for a handheld.
+Tan suggested that she has struggled with using Windows 11 and further hinted at the difficulty of using the OS for handheld gaming, especially when resuming games — a feature that devices like the Nintendo Switch and Steam Deck take advantage of.

-However, now that Valve's SteamOS will be available for other handhelds besides the Steam Deck (like the Lenovo Legion Go S), Tan made it clear she is open to the idea of making a handheld gaming PC.
+Now that Valve's SteamOS will be available for other handhelds besides the Steam Deck (like the Lenovo Legion Go S), it opens the door for better handheld gaming experiences.
 While SteamOS still has some disadvantages, notably its inability to launch games with anti-cheat software baked in, and no official support for features such as frame generation, the user experience is still arguably much better than when using Windows 11 on a handheld.

 If it wasn't clear enough already, Windows 11 hasn't been one of Microsoft's best releases in recent years: I'd say it's one of the worst I've seen in terms of bugs and seemingly neverending issues (specifically with its 24H2 update), and for a handheld gaming PC enthusiast, it's just not up to the job.